ibm-cloud-docs/transit-gateway/conref.md

 * If a connection exposes a route of `0.0.0.0/0`, that route is ignored when computing overlapping prefixes.
 * Only one report per gateway is available at any time.
 If you generate a new report, the old report is deleted.
 * Older route reports might be inaccurate after you add or remove a connection.
 As a result, if you update routes within those connections, it is recommended that you generate a new route report.
-* If one or more routes are denied by [prefix filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters), those routes do not appear in the route report.
+* If one or more routes are denied by [prefix filters](/docs/transit-gateway?topic=transit-gateway-adding-prefix-filters), those routes do not appear in the route report. {: #ecmp-consideration}
 * The AS path displayed in the route report provides a single zone perspective.
 If your source or destination spans different zones, the path length may vary.
 For instance, consider two direct links: one in `DAL10` and the other in `DAL12`, both advertising the same AS path length toward a `DAL`-based transit gateway connected to a VPC or classic environment.
 When calling from a `DAL10` virtual server instance:

    * The `DAL10` direct link is preferred.